Lyt060814/lidangzzz_space_information/README.md

-# lidangzzz's twitter space information
+# lidangzzz's twitter space and youtube information

-This repository is a collection of [@lidangzzz](https://github.com/lidangzzz)'s space information, mainly focusing on AI Agent and related topics.
+This repository is a collection of [@lidangzzz](https://github.com/lidangzzz)'s twitter space and youtube information, mainly focusing on AI Agent and related topics.

 Get more information from his [twitter](https://x.com/lidangzzz) and [youtube](https://www.youtube.com/@lidangzzz).